 Follow these steps to run any

-You can run the Smart Report Suite from the Practice Management window, or by typing
+You can run the Smart Report Suite from the Practice Management window.

 Select a Report Category

 srs reports are sorted into several categories.
 Choose a category and press F1 – Select Category to see a list of reports on the subject you have chosen:

 Use the arrow keys to pick from the list of reports and press F1 to run the report.
 Press Page Down to see the rest of the list if there are too many report to fit on one screen.
 Reports are sorted alphabetically by name.

 Enter a Date Range